MicrosoftDocs/fabric-docs/docs/onelake/create-gcs-shortcut.md

 - If you don't have a lakehouse, create one by following these steps: [Creating a lakehouse with OneLake](create-lakehouse-onelake.md).

-- Ensure your chosen S3 bucket and IAM user meet the [access and authorization requirements for S3 shortcuts](onelake-shortcuts.md#s3-shortcuts).
+- Ensure your chosen GCS bucket and user meet the [access and authorization requirements for GCS shortcuts](onelake-shortcuts.md#google-cloud-storage-shortcuts-preview).

 ## Create a shortcut